archivesunleashed/docker-aut/coursework/introduction-to-spark-shell.md

 ### All Text

-Let's extract the plain text from the collection and dump them to a file.
+Let's extract the plain text from the collection and dump it to a file.

 ```
 import org.warcbase.spark.rdd.RecordRDD._